nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 As a side note, you can use Python, Ruby, Kotlin, Scala, Swift, or even Java if you find [the right compiler](https://github-wiki-see.page/m/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS#ruby).
 But there’s no benefit in starting a new JS project with such languages.
 Who would like to maintain such a monstrosity.
 But even if you ever have this need, I would recommend you to check [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).

-This is how TypeScript become a game changer.
+This is how TypeScript became a game changer.
 Now check it by yourself.

 ## The Type Experiment